 Does Coleman Have Health Issues Today Due To Steroid Use?

 At 56, Ronnie has no health problems due to his steroid use.

-In an interview, he confirmed to Rogan that he was able to reach the pinnacle of his career at Mr. Olympia without having chronic health problems.
+On the Joe Rogan Experience podcast, he confirmed to Rogan that he was able to reach the pinnacle of his career at Mr. Olympia without having chronic health problems.

 Coleman says, "I don't have any health problems besides the injuries.
 My liver, kidneys, and heart are all good."

 Furthermore, he was under medical supervision to monitor his hormonal levels.